blog-dovydasvenckus/blog/_posts/2017-09-24-hamcrest-mockito-failed-assert-mystic-message.md

 Even if you're working with legacy project I highly recommend upgrading to the latest testing framework version.
-There are some breaking changes, but if you won't upgrade now, the migration will be harder in future, when the new framewrok version is released.
+There are some breaking changes, but if you won't upgrade now, the migration will be harder in future, when the new framework version is released.

-My coworker has migrated to Hamcrest 2.0 and Mockito 2.1 quite a large project, that is actively developed.
+My coworker has migrated quite a large project to Hamcrest 2.0 and Mockito 2.1, that is actively developed.
 He managed to upgrade Mockito and Hamcrest versions in a short period of time.
 There were more than 500 test files that had to be updated, because some functionality was removed or changed.
 This migration turned out fine,